collinjlesko/dynatrace-monitoring-as-service/README.md

+**DISCLAIMER:** This tutorial is currently under development by the Dynatrace Innovation Lab!
+If you have any questions please get in contact with me (@grabnerandi)!

 # Dynatrace Monitoring as a Service Tutorial
 Goal: Update your current "Deployment Automation" to automatically rollout Dynatrace Fullstack monitoring across your infrastructure.
 Every host, app and service that gets deployed will automatically - without any additional configuration - deliver key metrics for the individual stakeholders: dev, architects, operations and business